 The corpus luteum develops from the follicle (shell of the egg).
 It produces the hormone progesterone under the influence of LH.

 Therefore, during the luteal phase, progesterone levels begin to rise sharply.
 Estrogen levels also slowly increase again (Reed et al. 20186).

-If no fertilized egg has nested in the endometrium, the corpus luteum regresses, and the corpus luteum hormone progesterone decreases.
+If no fertilized egg has been nested in the endometrium, the corpus luteum regresses, and the corpus luteum hormone progesterone decreases.

-Also, estrogen falls again at the end of the luteal phase, stimulating the follicular phase and thus a new cycle.
+Also, estrogen falls again at the end of the luteal phase, stimulating the follicular phase and, thus a new cycle.

 The Internet is teeming with stories about menstrual cycles being messed up during the first few months of the keto diet.

 The most common complaints include irregular periods, heavier bleeding, menstrual cramps, and the loss of menstruation.